cwcyau/healthdatascienceacademy/courses/exptdesign.md

 *Guest speaker(s):*

 - [David Wong, University of Manchester](https://personalpages.manchester.ac.uk/staff/david.wong/) ("How to put together an RCT in practice")
+- [Sarah Elison-Davies, Breaking Free Online](https://www.breakingfreegroup.com/research) ("How are we using RCTs to prove the effectiveness of digital interventions?")

 ### Day 3: Nature's experiment